jhelpgg/JHelpAPI2/3D_2/doc/tutorials/01_HelloWorld.md

   that will create a full screen window
 * `public static Window3D createSizedWindow(int width, int height, @NotNull String title, boolean decorated)` that will create a window with given size.
-The decorated parameter indicates if show the title bar (and close button) of the button.
+The decorated parameter indicates if show the title bar (and close button) of the window.

 Since we have not already learn how close the window with code and not learn to react to user events (keyboard and/or joystick and/or mouse events)